jlegatheaux/RC2020-assignments/assignment-4/README.md

 # Routing Protocols Using The Flooding Algorithm

-In this Assignment we will use CNSS to discuss routing protocols based on the Flooding Algorithm.
+In this Assignment we will use CNSS to discuss routing based on the Flooding Algorithm.
 Students must enhance a provided naive flooding solution by introducing filtering and detection of packet duplicates in the forwarding process implemented by *switching nodes*.

 A deeper discussion of the subject is available in **chapter 15** of the course support book.